Last updated: 19/02/2025

 Nissan Ariya

 The production version of the Nissan Ariya SUV was first revealed all the way back in 2020.
-After multiple delays it is finally expected to arrive in Australia during the middle of 2025 to join the ageing Leaf in Nissan’s EV lineup.
-Two battery sizes are available overseas, although Australian specifications are unknown at this stage.
+After multiple delays it is finally expected to arrive in Australia during the middle of 2025, possibly too late to join the outgoing Leaf in Nissan’s EV lineup.
+Two battery sizes are available overseas, although Australian specifications are still unknown at this stage.

 Read more about Nissan.